SSAgov/uef-usability-findings/uef-findings-round17.md

 5. One participant stated that they liked the consistency of the mobile and desktop designs.

 ![Pro Template Mega Menu](./screenshots/round-17/02-pro-template-mega-menu.png)

-#### **Pro Template Mobile Mega Menu**

-1. Five out of six participants had no issues.
-2. Participants commented that they liked the consistency between mobile and desktop versions
-3. Participant did not even notice the tab to access the mega menu

 #### **PRO Template Collapsible Panels**